Alejogb1/job-board/blog-data/why-cant-a-repository-connect-to-postgres-in-integration-tests-using-testcontainers-and-kafkalistener.md

 id: "why-cant-a-repository-connect-to-postgres-in-integration-tests-using-testcontainers-and-kafkalistener"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I’ve seen this exact scenario play out a few times, and it usually stems from a combination of timing, network configurations within docker, and how your application context is managed within the integration testing framework.
 Let’s dissect the problem step-by-step.

 From my experience, the heart of the matter often lies in the network bridge created by Docker and how your tests interact with it.
 When you use testcontainers, it essentially spins up containers in their isolated docker networks.
 These networks aren’t inherently aware of each other.
 This means that your application's test container, which usually runs your spring boot app or similar, needs explicit instruction on how to connect to the postgres container launched by testcontainers.

 The simplest, and perhaps most common, mistake is using `localhost` or `127.0.0.1` within your application configuration files or connection strings to connect to the database.
-While this works perfectly fine when running outside docker, within a dockerized test environment, `localhost` within your application container refers to *its own* localhost, not the host machine, and definitely not the docker network of the postgres container.
+While this works perfectly fine when running outside docker, within a dockerized test environment, `localhost` within your application container refers to _its own_ localhost, not the host machine, and definitely not the docker network of the postgres container.
 The postgres container operates on its isolated network, which makes direct `localhost` access impossible.

 The second factor, often intertwined with the first, relates to the way spring boot and kafka listeners operate.
 A KafkaListener typically starts processing messages as soon as the application context is ready.
 However, your postgres container may not be fully initialized and available when your KafkaListener kicks in.
 This is particularly true if you haven’t properly managed container dependencies and start-up sequences within your test setup.
 If the listener tries to connect to the database before it’s reachable, you get connection refused errors, a common symptom of this problem.